awsdocs/amazon-inspector-user-guide/doc_source/inspector_installing-uninstalling-agents.md

 **To install the agent on multiple EC2 instances using the Systems Manager Run Command**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.
+1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.

-1. In the navigation pane under **Systems Manager Services**, choose **Run Command**\.
+1. In the navigation pane under **Instances & nodes**, choose **Run Command**\.

 1. Choose **Run a command**\.

 1. For **Command document**, choose the document named **AmazonInspector\-ManageAWSAgent** that is owned by **Amazon**\.
 This document contains the script for installing the Amazon Inspector agent on EC2 instances\.

-1. For **Select targets by**, specify your EC2 instances either by choosing the **Specifying a Tag** option or by choosing **Manually Selecting Instances**\.
-Then choose **Select instances**\.
-To install the agent on all the instances in the assessment target, you can specify the same tags that are used for creating the assessment target\.
+1. For **Targets**, you can select EC2 instances using different methods\.
+To install the agent on all of the instances in the assessment target, you can specify the tags that were used to create the assessment target\.

-1. Provide your choices for the rest of the available options using the instructions in [Executing Commands from the EC2 Console](http://docs.aws.amazon.com/systems-manager/latest/userguide/rc-console.html), and then choose **Run**\.
+1. Provide your choices for the rest of the available options using the instructions in [Running commands from the console](https://docs.aws.amazon.com/systems-manager/latest/userguide/rc-console.html), and then choose **Run**\.

 **Note**
 You can also install the agent on multiple EC2 instances \(both Linux\-based and Windows\-based\) when you create an assessment target, or you can use the **Install Agents with Run Command** button for an existing target\.
 For more information, see [Creating an assessment target](inspector_applications.md#create_application_via_console)\.